- Life & Culture

 One of the most shocking things about onsens that you need to know is that clothes are not allowed.
 Yes, that means birthday suits only.
 But don’t worry, once you see how normal it is in Japanese hot spring culture, your worries will soon melt away.

 Also, you probably won’t be in one for too long.
 The water is usually piping hot, so you won’t be able to stay in for more than half an hour comfortably.
 There is a little bit of onsen etiquette you should take note of before you enter one, too.
-We’ve written a comprehensive guide all about onsen ettiquette, and the best onsen spots, to get you well acquainted with the dos and don’ts before you take a dip.
+We’ve written a comprehensive guide all about onsen ettiquette, and the best onsen spots, before you take a dip.

 Here are some key takeaways: